 Regular attendance is essential for student success.
-Unexcused absences numbering over $\underline{\mathbf{5}}$ (five) is excessive and may require a parent conference with teachers or Section Chairs.
+Unexcused absences numbering over 5 (five) is excessive and may require a family conference with teachers or Section Chairs.

-Please see Attendance and Punctuality in the High School Appendix for more information pertaining to High School students.
+Please see Attendance and Punctuality on page 5 of the High School Appendix for more information pertaining to High School students.